R-N3ST/WzorceProjektowe/README.md

 Attachment: Screenshot or Video

 ### We can fix this issue by adding input function that will add the value to the brewing bar process.
+When the issue will be fixed the QA should retest the functionality.
+* Adding new functionality in the future should result in regression of previous Coffee Machine's functionality.
 # Used tools and libraries:

+Visual Studio Code - combines the simplicity of a source code editor with powerful developer tooling

 unittest - It is a testing framework that is part of the Python standard library.
 It provides a set of tools and assertions for writing and running tests.

 unittest.mock - It is a module within the unittest framework that provides mocking capabilities.
 It allows you to replace objects and control their behavior during tests, making it easier to isolate components and simulate certain conditions.